ALEC TRITTON is the elected Chairman of the Halsted Trust

 He joined the Guild of One-Name Studies in 1995 where he was elected Vice-Chairman in 1997 and Chairman in 1999 which post he held till 2002.
 He has also served as a Trustee of the Society of Genealogists, and was elected as Vice-Chairman.
 In 2000 he was elected Vice-Chairman of the Federation of Family History Societies eventually being elected Chairman in 2002, a position he held until 2006 retiring by rote.

-Currently Alec is a Vice-President of the Guild of One-Name Studies.
-He has always been interested in genealogy, being a long standing member of Kent Family History Society and Societo of Genealogists.
+From 2006 to 2023 Alec was a Vice-President of the Guild of One-Name Studies.
+He has always been interested in genealogy, being a long standing member of Kent Family History Society and Society of Genealogists.

-Alec writes extensively on family history subjects for Family Tree Magazine completing two extensive series on “Lost London Burial Grounds” and “Worship, Weird and Wonderful” as well as reviewing a number of software packages.
-He has been a lecturer and teacher in family history for over ten years and has lectured extensively in England including at the Who Do You Think You Are?
-Live event and its predecessor the SoG Family History Experience.
+Alec has written extensively on family history subjects for Family Tree Magazine completing two extensive series on “Lost London Burial Grounds” and “Worship, Weird and Wonderful” as well as reviewing a number of software packages.
+He has been a lecturer and teacher in family history for over thirty years and has lectured extensively in England including at the Who Do You Think You Are?
+Live events and its predecessor the SoG Family History Experience.
 In 2003 he was invited to speak at the Federation of Genealogical Societies International Conference in Florida.
+In 2015 and 2018 he was invited to lecture to the British Institute in salt Lake City and again in 2022 though this time on Zoom.
+He has lectured on two cruises for Swann Hellenic and the final (aborted after two days due to covid) Unlock the Past cruise in Australia.

 He was born in Hastings and as the family moved around, attended many schools before joining the Royal Navy in 1968, serving on HMS Rothesay, HMS Norfolk and HMS Brazen, leaving in 1985.
 Alec joined Photain Controls PLC as the Service Manager rising to become the Technical Director.
 The Company was sold in 2002 and the UK manufacturing operation moved to South Africa.
-He left the Company and has since been working part time helping small and local businesses with marketing to reach their full potential on the Internet.
-Married with two children, Alec lives in rural Gloucestershire keeping horses and chickens.
+Married with two adult children and now retired, Alec lives in rural Gloucestershire keeping horses and chickens.
 His hobbies include reading, listening to smooth jazz and of course family history.

-Else writes a monthly column in Your Family Tree magazine, and has contributed to articles to Family Tree Magazine, Ancestors Magazine, BBC Who Do You Think You Are?
+Else has written a monthly column in Your Family Tree magazine, and has contributed to articles to Family Tree Magazine, Ancestors Magazine, BBC Who Do You Think You Are?
 Magazine and of course the SoG’s own Genealogists Magazine.
 She has written articles on advanced genealogy techniques and sources for the BBC History Family History website and has acted as a genealogical consultant for the BBC’s web based genealogical enquiries and newsgroup.
-She has recently edited the Society of Genealogists First Steps in Family History.
 Else lectures regularly for the Society of Genealogists, for the National Archives and for local groups of the family history community around the United Kingdom and in Canada, USA and New Zealand.

 Anne has been interested in family history since she drew her first family tree at age 11.
 School, then University, then 31 years’ employment with Midland/HSBC Bank intervened and progress on the family tree was slow.
 Genealogy was not forgotten completely though and Anne was able to study for and complete the Record Agent qualification from IHGS (Institute of Heraldic and Genealogical Studies) , attend the annual Family History conferences and read Journals and magazines.